Tiffany Verbeck

 You need a lot of baby gear and equipment to set up an in-home daycare center.
 Using a rewards card that gives you points or cash back can help offset the cost.
 Also, look for cards that give you an extended warranty on those items.

-You’ll pay a $0 annual fee with this AmEx card while earning rewards: Earn 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.
+You’ll pay a $0 annual fee with this AmEx card while earning rewards: Earn 2% cash back on all eligible purchases on the first $50,000 of purchases each calendar year, 1% thereafter.
 There’s also a welcome offer.
 Earn a $250 statement credit after you make $3,000 in purchases on your Card in your first 3 months.

 One of the highest cash back rates available for small business cards.